-Using the NASA Climate Modeling Center (National Climate Change Secretariat, NCCS), scientists from the Center for Space
+Using NASA's National Climate Change Secretariat (NCCS), scientists from the Center for Space

-As jets and winds emanate from these activegalactic nuclei (AGNs), they regulate the gas at the center of the galaxy and influence the rate of star formation in them and how the gas mixes with the surrounding galactic medium.
+Since the jets and winds come from theseactive galactic nuclei (AGN), they regulate the gas at the center of the galaxy and influence the rate of star formation in them and how the gas mixes with the surrounding galactic environment.

-This visualization shows the complex structurejets of an active galaxy (orange and purple) disrupted by interstellar molecular clouds (blue and green).
-Since the jet is oriented 30 degrees to the central plane of the galaxy, more extensive interaction with the galaxy's stars and gas clouds caused the jet to split in two.
-Credit & Copyright: Ryan Tanner and Kim Weaver, NASA Goddard
+This visualization shows the complex structurejet of an active galaxy (orange and violet) disrupted by interstellar molecular clouds (blue and green).
+Since the jet is oriented 30 degrees to the central plane of the galaxy, broader interaction with the galaxy's stars and gas clouds has caused the jet to split into two parts.
+Credit: Ryan Tanner and Kim Weaver, NASA Goddard

-“In our simulations, we focused on lessstudied low-luminosity jets and how they determine the evolution of their parent galaxies,” explains the research leader in a press release to the work.
+“In our simulations, we focusedon less-studied low-luminosity jets and on how they determine the evolution of their host galaxies,” explains the study leader in a press release for the work.

-The new simulations were run on 127,232 nuclearNASA's NCCS Discover supercomputer.
-Scientists have observed how fainter jets with low luminosity interact with the galactic environment around them.
-Because such jets are harder to detect, simulations have helped astronomers relate these interactions to various gas motions, optical and X-rays.
+New simulations were carried out on 127 232-coreNASA supercomputer NCCS Discover.
+Scientists have observed how fainter, lower-luminosity jets interact with the galactic environment around them.
+Because such jets are harder to detect, simulations have helped astronomers link these interactions to various gas movements, optical radiation, and x-ray radiation.

 Supercomputer Discover at NCCS.
-Credit: NASA Goddard Conceptual Imaging Lab
+Credit: NASA Goddard Conceptual Imaging Laboratory

 Modeling revealed two main propertieslow luminosity jets.
 First, they interact with the host galaxy much more strongly than high-luminosity jets.
 And, secondly, they influence the interstellar medium inside the galaxy and are under its influence.